 For example, in a household containing a lone parent with a non-dependent child, the one with the higher income will become the reference person.
 However, if both individuals have the same income, the elder will become the reference person.

 A household which pays rent to reside in the dwelling.
-See Tenure type and Landlord type.
+See further classification by Landlord type.

 An arrangement under which an employee agrees contractually to forgo part of their remuneration, which the employee would otherwise receive as wages and salaries, in return for the employer or someone associated with the employer providing benefits of a similar value.

 The nature of a household's legal right to occupy the dwelling in which the household members usually reside.
-Tenure is determined according to whether the household owns the dwelling outright, owns the dwelling but has a mortgage or loan secured against it, is paying rent to live in the dwelling, occupies the dwelling rent free, or has some other arrangement to occupy the dwelling.
-For the purpose of this study, renters have been further disaggregated into market renters, tenants of state/territory housing authorities and other subsidised renters, based on their landlord type.
+Tenure is determined according to whether the household owns the dwelling outright, owns the dwelling but has a mortgage or loan secured against it, is paying rent to live in the dwelling, or has some other arrangement to occupy the dwelling.

 A business in which the owner(s) and the business are the same legal entity, so that, for example, the owner(s) are personally liable for any business debts that are incurred.